K-Tett/infection_cluster_detection/README.md

 # Roadmap
 - [ ] StEP model: add proximity model instead of direct contact to form a cluster
 - [ ] Improve algorithm: add how many days has the person contact to specific group of patients and color code them to show how much risk they are in.
 We can create a risk dictionary for each location if smaller area, then the chance of contact is higher than a wide space.
+- [ ] Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN): use numpy to clusters data points or 'hotspot' into clusters of varying shapes and sizes and automatically ignoring outliers, by building a hierarchy of dense regions and extracting the most stable clusters.
 - [ ] A greedy algorithm with Louvain method: provide the graph maximum density of high-weight links in a cluster and minimize the links with other clusters.
 This will ignore false postive links.
 - [ ] Analyze before clustering: identify source or patient zero and trace the link as the patient zero will be the most crucial point of outbreak and most risky to spread further.
 - [ ] Interactive timeline and curve like CATHAI